The Master of Fine Arts Program in Dance

 Final candidates for admission will take part in a zoom interview with the entire dance faculty.
 Candidates are asked to submit a Teaching Statement, as well as one video of them performing 1-3 minutes of their own choreography or someone else’s.
 Both the Teaching Statement and the video should be submitted one week prior to the interview.
 The video will not be shown outside of the committee.

-Please Note: GRE Scores are not required for admission to the MFA Program in Dance.
+Please Note: GRE Scores are not required for admission to the MFA in Dance Program.

 Financial Support